 The Jockey Club proprietor said Hammond had been in the saloon about 8:30, had ordered a glass of water, and had with him a flask.
 The bartender identified a glass of water found in the upstairs room as the glass that Hammond had or a duplicate.
 Police said a flask found in the room had been bought by Hammond.
 The flask, the glass, and cigarette butts in the room, police said, indicated that the shooter had waited at the window a while for Campbell to pass on the sidewalk below.

-The bookkeeper at Anderson’s gun shop also said Hammond had bought No. 7 buckshot shells.
+The bookkeeper at A. J. Anderson’s gun shop also said Hammond had bought No. 7 buckshot shells.

 Hammond denied everything and said he was a suspect only because Campbell had shot him a month earlier.
 Clip is from the August 14 Star-Telegram.